 Crystal Palace manager Alan Pardew has secured well throughout this summer, bringing in three new talents in the shape of Andros Townsend, James Tomkins and Steve Mandanda.

-With the Frenchman Mandanda could be a great addition in wealth of experience with him to the English football, having often finished in the UEFA Champions League with Marseille.
+With the Frenchman Mandanda could be a great addition in a wealth of experience with him to the English football, having often finished in the UEFA Champions League with Marseille.

 The Eagles remain desperate in bringing Christian Benteke to Selhurst Park, but appears unsuccessful in their attempts to do so.
-The team have no such health issues coming into this fixture, with no reported injuries in the paying eleven.
+The team have no such health issues coming into this fixture, with no reported injuries in the playing eleven.

 However, Pardew’s toughest decisions might be to give a chance who plays out wide, with Townsend, Yannick Bolasie, Bakary Sako, Wilfried Zaha and Jason Puncheon all has got the caliber for two slots.

-West Brom Albion have been unable to reshape their squad to quite the same extent as their opponents, currently they have only one fresh face in the form of Matt Phillips.
+West Brom Albion have been unable to reshape their squad to quite the same extent as their opponents, currently, they have only one fresh face in the form of Matt Phillips.